Another Rainy Day in New York City

 "Another Rainy Day in New York City" is a song written by Robert Lamm for the group Chicago and recorded for their album Chicago X (1976).
 Described as "the only typical Chicago cut on the album[:] upbeat and light with good blending of lead vocal by [Peter] Cetera", the track would be the album's lead single but was largely passed over for radio airplay in favor of the album cut "If You Leave Me Now".
 Rush-released as a single, "If You Leave Me Now" debuted on the Billboard Hot 100 of 14 August 1976 at No. 60 - on its way to No. 1 - and immediately eclipsed "Another Rainy Day..." which on the same chart fell to No. 46 from its No. 32 peak.
 "Another Rainy Day..." peaked at No. 2 on the Billboard Adult Contemporary chart.

+Critical reception

-Billboard described the song as "a pop /jazzy rocker with a touch of reggae flavor."
+Billboard described the song as "a pop/jazzy rocker with a touch of reggae flavor."
 Cash Box said that "the lyric is good, really creates a mood."
 Record World called it a "Caribbean-styled number is handled with the band's consummate professionalism and good taste."